 For many years I used ShopSense (now known as ShopStyle Collective) for affiliate links.
 ShopStyle Collective has a website, as well as a bookmarklet to create affiliate links for specific web pages.
 I could open a page on Nordstrom to a dress, click the bookmarklet, and have a custom link made within a minute.
 Copy, paste into my blog post, and done.
 They also have different widgets I sometimes used – there was one I’d put at the end of posts that would share similar items, and one that would create a gallery of images, all with active affiliate links.

-A couple years ago I applied to be part of the affiliate program rewardStyle (rS).
-They lured me by claiming I’d make twice as much with them than I would with my current affiliate company.
-However, rewardStyle is true commission based – I’d only make money if readers actually purchased when they clicked.
+Back in 2014 I applied to be part of the affiliate program rewardStyle (rS).
+They claimed I’d make twice as much with them than I would with my current affiliate company.
+However, rewardStyle is true commission-based – I’d only make money if readers actually purchased when they clicked.
 I tried it on a post or two and didn’t see much result from it.
 I didn’t think it was such a good fit for my audience and I felt I had a good relationship with ShopStyle Collective so I didn’t really put much effort into using it.

 ShopStyle worked for me for a good while, but as time went on I felt it was veering towards a different audience from Wardrobe Oxygen (younger brands, promotions geared towards college kids, etc.).
 Then I had issues with ShopStyle's tools – links were broken, companies that used to be part of the program no longer were, and my revenue seemed off compared to my traffic.
 I’d email, Tweet at them and no response.
 I decided to reach out to rewardStyle and see if their customer service and troubleshooting would be better.